ohhsodead/arisen-studio/.github/README.md

 ### Database

-Arisen Studio uses a self-curated repository as its database, which can be found [here](https://github.com/ohhsodead/arisen-studio-database).
-This repository contains all the necessary data for the project.
-When contributing, ensure that any database-related changes or additions are made to this repository.
+Arisen Studio previously used a self-curated repository for its database, but we have since migrated to a more secure server to enhance performance.
+The old repository is no longer in use and can be considered obsolete.

+If you want to contribute or request mods to the database, you can submit a request via [this form](https://arisen.studio/submit) on our website or [open an issue](https://github.com/ohhsodead/arisen-studio/issues/new?assignees=&labels=mod+request&projects=&template=mod-request.yml&title=%5BMod+Request%5D%3A+).

 ### Translations
 For the localization process we use the collaborative platform from [Crowdin](https://crowdin.com/), thanks to their generosity for providing a professional service to Open Source projects free of charge.
 Please read the [introduction for new translators](https://support.crowdin.com/crowdin-intro/) and [guide for using the online editor](https://support.crowdin.com/online-editor/) to understand how it works.